A. Max Brewer Bridge

 A. Max Brewer Bridge is a girder bridge in Titusville, Florida.
-The bridge cost $44.8 million to build.
-Named in honor of Albert “Max” Brewer, a Titusville attorney in the 1950s who was killed in a private plane crash in 1966.
+The bridge cost $44.8 million to build and is named in honor of Albert “Max” Brewer, a Titusville attorney in the 1950s who was killed in a private plane crash in 1966.
 The bridge was selected for the People’s Choice Award, an award presented by the American Association of State Highway and Transportation Officials.

 Reconstruction

-The bridge was constructed because of the poor condition of the then-existing bridge, which could have caused its collapse.
-The high-level fixed bridge was placed over the low-level and short original bridge.
+The bridge was constructed due to the poor condition of the existing bridge, which posed a risk of collapse.
+The high-level fixed bridge was built over the low-level and short original bridge.